michaelvin1322/scrapWikiArt/readme.md

 15-inch, Mid 2015, 2,2 GHz Quad-Core Intel Core i7).
 Scraping of 3521
 artists took **less than 10
 minutes***

-## Overview

-The project consists of two main crawlers:

-1. `WikiArtSpider`: Extracts details and an image of art pieces.
-2. `WikiArtArtistSpider`: Gathers detailed information about artists.

 ## Prerequisites